College of Health and Human Services

 The mission of the School of Public and Environmental Affairs Masters of Public Affairs Program is to sustain a diverse collaborative community of learning that provides professional education to develop ethical, motivated, and effective leaders and to impact our changing region, nation, and world through community engagement and research.

-The Master of Public Affairs (M.P.A.) program, which is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA), is an integrated course of study that requires a minimum of 48 credit hours.
+The Master of Public Affairs (M.P.A.) program, which is fully accredited by the Network of Schools of Public Policy, Public Affairs, and Administration (NASPAA), is an integrated course of study that requires a minimum of 48 credit hours.
 The program provides knowledge and experience that can be used by the professional in various roles within a changing public sector.
 It is also an interdisciplinary, professional program drawing on diverse faculty talents and resources.
 The goal of the program is to equip the individual with the necessary skills and knowledge to enter local, state, or federal government or quasi-governmental service and to broaden comprehension of the economic, environmental, political, and social context in which the public servant works.

 The curriculum of this program as contained in the core requirements encompasses preparation in a broad range of skills relevant to the operation of public agencies.
 It is, therefore, interdisciplinary, based on the academic disciplines, but not limited to any one; it is also problem-oriented, bringing the disciplines to bear on critical social, environmental, economic, and administrative conditions.